Human Settlements and Sustainability

 But this does not have to be the future.
 With thoughtful, inclusive policies and sustainably-minded urban planning, we can build cities that are not only net-zero in their carbon emissions, but that work to protect the environment, promote biodiversity, and cultivate a sustainable and equitable quality of life for all.

 Somewhat paradoxically, the key lies in a city’s very size, with greater potential for sustainability found in a grander scale.
-In contrast to rural areas where there is less density in population and the built environment, the compact nature of cities allows them to more efficiently manage and even reduce natural resource use and waste.
-Areas in which large cities can be particularly adept at utilizing economies of scale include public transportation, water treatment, and waste recycling.
-For sustainability efforts to make real change, however, sustainability must be integrated into all planning and policy decisions.
-It should become woven into the very fabric of the city, both in its built environment and public spaces and in the psyche of its denizens.
+In contrast to rural areas where there is less density in population and the built environment, the compact nature of cities allows them to more efficiently manage, and even reduce natural resource use and waste.
+Areas in which large cities can be particularly adept at utilizing economies of scale include public transportation, water treatment and waste recycling.
+For sustainability efforts to create real change, however, sustainability must be integrated into all planning and policy decisions.
+It should be woven into the very fabric of the city, both in its built environment and public spaces and in the psyche of its citizens.

 There are several variables widely accepted to be necessary (but not sufficient) for sustainability.
 The city should be compact, favoring density over sprawl.
 It should promote mixed-use development, advocating for integrated residential, commercial, and cultural infrastructure rather than strict single-use zoning.
 It must efficiently manage resources and waste, utilizing circular closed-loop systems and passive design as opposed to linear systems and non-renewable resources.
 And it should invest in rail and other modes of public transportation, instead of fueling the automobile hegemony.
 While these strategies are some of the most cost-effective methods for reducing a city’s ecological footprint, they are only the start to building long-lasting sustainability.

-When a city is informed by the natural landscape and meets human needs while maintaining a respectful and harmonious relationship with the natural world, true sustainability, in all its forms – environmental, economic, social – can arise.
-This means allowing green space like parks, gardens, green walls, urban farms, waterways and green buffer to permeate the cityscape.
-Urban green spaces provide a range of critical benefits, including ecosystem services like supplying raw materials for food, water, and medicine and regulating services that include air quality improvement and carbon sequestration and storage.
-They offer ecosystem supporting services by providing habitats for organisms and maintaining biodiversity, as well as cultural services like recreation and aesthetic appreciation.
-Meanwhile, bringing food production into urban areas allows the city to become more self-sufficient and to reduce its ecological footprint.
-Research has shown that vegetation also helps to mitigate the Urban Heat Island Effect (UHI) that adversely affects weather patterns, air quality, and energy costs.
-Plants provide shade and evapotranspiration that lowers surface and air temperatures, thereby improving thermal conditions and increasing energy savings.
+When a city is informed by the natural landscape and addresses human needs while maintaining a respectful and harmonious relationship with the natural world, true sustainability, in all its forms – environmental, economic, social – can arise.
+This means allowing green spaces like parks, gardens, green walls, urban farms, waterways and green buffers to permeate the cityscape.
+Urban green spaces provide a range of critical benefits, including ecosystem services like supplying raw materials for food, water and medicine, and regulating services that include air quality improvement and carbon sequestration and storage.
+They offer ecosystem-supporting services by providing habitats for organisms and maintaining biodiversity, as well as cultural services like recreation and aesthetic appreciation.
+Meanwhile, introducing food production into urban areas allows the city to become more self-sufficient and reduce its ecological footprint.
+Research has shown that vegetation also helps mitigate the Urban Heat Island Effect (UHI) that adversely affects weather patterns, air quality and energy costs.
+Plants provide shade and evapotranspiration that lower surface and air temperatures, thereby improving thermal conditions and increasing energy savings.

 Promoting Democracy and